fabianmartins/alienattack.workshop/README.md

       ![](./images/alienattack.cloud9.browser.manager.png)

-3. As we did for the Game Application, click on the arrow-box to open the application in another browser tab.
+3. As we did for the Game Application, click on the *window-expanding box* to open the application in another browser tab.

 The applications are still not working.
 We need you to work on the architecture to make it work properly.